blue-yonder/tsfresh/docs/text/parallelization.rst

 -   For small data sets the difference between parallelization per kind or per sample should be negligible.
 -   For data sets with one kind of time series parallelization per sample results in a decent speed up that grows with the number of samples.
--   The more kinds of timeseries the data set contains, the more samples are necessary to make parallelization per sample worthwhile.
+-   The more kinds of time series the data set contains, the more samples are necessary to make parallelization per sample worthwhile.
 -   If the data set contains more kinds of time series than available cpu cores, parallelization per kind is the way to go.